POKO: The Complete Guide

 POKO Pro

 POKO is free to play with the BEAT and CHIP engines, two pattern slots and all FX.
-POKO Pro unlocks the synth and sampler engines, song mode, unlimited pattern slots and projects, and WAV export plus the live recorder.
+POKO Pro unlocks the five other engines (TONE, CHOP, ACID, FM and VOX), song mode, unlimited pattern slots and projects, and WAV export plus the live recorder.
 It's available as a subscription or a one-time lifetime purchase, and you can restore purchases at any time.

 Quick reference, the hidden shortcuts

-• REC in SLOT mode (or hold a slot) → record a sample.
+- REC in SLOT mode (or hold a slot) → record a sample; LOAD imports one from a file; TRIM opens its waveform.

-• Drag the BPM number (or use ± on the RACK mixer) → change tempo.
+- Drag the BPM number (or use ± on the RACK mixer) → change tempo; the SWING slider adds shuffle.

 Need a hand?